Angelino Dulcert: 1325 Dalorto map

-Dulcert 1339 Map
+1339 Dulcert map

 Angelino "Dulcert" is known for a portolan chart dated 1339 and held by the Bibliotheque Nationale de France in Paris, France (B.696).
 Its signature reads: "ano MCCCXXXVIIII mense Augusto Angelino Dulcert in civitate Maioricarum composuit".
 Unlike its predecessor, it is composed not on a single vellum, but on two parchment pages, joined together as a single map, measuring 75 × 102 cm.

 Made in Palma, the Dulcert 1339 map is considered the founding piece of the Majorcan cartographic school.
 Although some of its features were already presaged in the Dalorto map, it goes further in the inland illustrations, in particular including miniature illustrations of people.

 In many ways, the Dulcert 1339 map is very similar to the 1325 Dalorto map.
 On the other hand, the portolan's keys and legends are written in Latin, and it contains features not usually found on Genoese or Venetian portolans.

 The 1339 Dulcert map is notable for giving the first modern depiction of the island of Lanzarote, one of the Canary Islands, as Insula de Lanzarotus Marocelus, a reference to the Genoese navigator Lancelotto Malocello, and affixes a Genoese shield to mark the island (a custom which will be retained by future mapmakers).

 Dulcert also introduces what seems like the Madeira islands, named here as Capraria and Canaria (legendary names for two of the Fortunate Islands of classical antiquity, as found in, e.g. Ptolemy).

 The oldest heraldic representation connected with Macedonia surviving to the present time, or discovered so far, is the banner of Skopje, on the Dulcert 1339 Map, with blazon: Or, double-headed eagle Gules.
 Above the name of the city of "Scopi" is written "Servia" (Serbia).

-London c.
-1340 map
+c.
+1340 London map

 In the 20th century, a third map has emerged, which is unsigned and which has become commonly attributed to Angelino Dulceti/Dolcet/Dalorto/Dulcert on account of its features.
 It is held by the British Library in London, UK (Add.MS.25691).
 It thought to have been composed sometime in the 1340s, although some scholars have suggested it may even precede the Dalorto 1325 map.